 3. Integration and Best Practices

-Integrating international payroll management solutions presents a challenge in itself.
+Integrating an international payroll solution presents a challenge in itself.
 Different HRIS systems will need to be consolidated and even replaced.
 Having to continually adapt existing and new technologies into a global HR process is inefficient and prone to error.

 Instead, a clear roadmap is needed.
 A roadmap that will overcome the challenge of integration into focused projects, rolled out in manageable stages using payroll cloud tools.
 Cloud payroll technology standardizes international payroll, reducing the need for customization.
 The result is greater efficiency and globalized best practice payroll processes.